-Get A CPD Certificate for this Lecture
+Get a personalised CPD Certificate for Lectures

 Hello, welcome to this bereavement awareness presentation.
 I am Nicola Hughes and I'm going to run through the aims of this presentation.
 They are to gain a deeper understanding of bereavement and loss and our objectives today are to reflect on your own thoughts and feelings about grief and how this may affect your helping.
 We're going to gain an understanding of bereavement theories and how to apply these theories in practice.
 We're also going to consider the factors affecting bereaved people and their possible reactions and we'll end by discussing assessment options and how we actually work with a bereaved client.

 Firstly, a little bit about me.
 Yes, I'm Nicole Hughes.
 My first placement was with a bereavement charity and I've worked with bereaved children and their families since 2010.
 I deliver extensive training to professionals within the community, schools and universities.
 I have been a group supervisor for a bereavement charity, and I'm currently in private practice as a creative counsellor, clinical supervisor and trainer.
 I work with individuals, young people and couples, and I do that face-to-face, online and also outdoors.
 That is a little bit about me.